harness/developer-hub/docs/infra-as-code-management/get-started-with-iacm/iacm-terms-and-concepts.md

 ## Provision

-The process of taking the code definition and running it against a cloud provider to create cloud resources.
+The process of taking the infrastructure configuration and applying it against a cloud provider to create cloud resources.
 For example, “terraform apply” against a main.tf file.

-## Resource stack

-A group of cloud resources managed by IaC code within the Harness Platform.
-It brings together IaC code, IaC variables, cloud provider connection, state and workflows.
-For Terraform, every stack will have its own state file.

-## Resource stack template

-The ability to define the IaC code, base variables, and workflows without the need for a stack.
-A template can be used to speed up and/or control an internal customer's ability to create cloud resources.

-## Teardown

-The process of removing all resources that are provisioned under the IaC code.
-This is also called Destroy.

 ## Terraform state backend